If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Eligibility criteria for shared ownership buyers

 Eligible buyers for shared ownership properties must meet specific criteria set by housing associations.
 These criteria often include income limits, first-time buyer status, or local connection requirements.
-Ensure you understand these criteria to find a buyer who's eligible.
+Ensure you understand these criteria to find an eligible buyer.

-The nomination period is a critical timeframe in selling your shared ownership property.
+The nomination period is a timeframe for selling your shared ownership property.
 During this period, your housing provider has the right to find a buyer for your property.
-This period typically lasts around eight weeks.
-If they can't find a buyer, you can then sell on the open market.
+This period lasts around eight weeks.
+If they can’t find a buyer, you can then sell on the open market.

 First refusal rights and implications

 First refusal rights are a standard clause in shared ownership leases.
 These rights allow your housing provider the first opportunity to buy back your share before you can offer it to others.
-Understanding the implications of these rights is vital for a smooth selling process.
+Knowing the implications of these rights is important for a smooth selling process.

 Can you sell 100% of a shared ownership property?